milanvarady/Menu-System/docs/source/menu/usage.rst

 Basically every region is a settings for something.

 Here is a list of the regions and what they do:
- * Audio settings       - Menu sounds settings
+ * Audio settings       - Menu sound effects settings
  * Credits text         - Text for credits (if you have one)
  * Look settings        - The menu's look, visual settings
  * Animation settings   - Button animation settings